B. R. Yavagal: Education and career

 Yavagal received his Bachelor of Science (B.Sc.) degree from Karnatak University and Bachelor of Law (LL.B) degree from University College of Law, Dharwad.
 Afterwards, Yavagal enrolled himself as an Advocate with Karnataka Bar Council in 1971.
 He practiced law majorly in public interest litigations concerning farmers issues.
-Yavagal also led farmers' movement known as Naragund Bandaya and was made President of the ‘Malaprabha Pradesha Raithara Horata Samiti’ in 1980.
+Yavagal also led farmers' movement known as Naragund Bandaya and was made President of the 'Malaprabha Pradesha Raithara Horata Samiti' in 1980.

 Political career

 Yavagal started his political career with Janata Party.
 In 1983, he won the Karnataka Legislative Assembly elections to become the first non-Congress member of legislative assembly from Naragund.
 In 1985, Yavagal won the assembly elections for the second consecutive term.
 During his second term as an MLA, Yavagal held key positions such as Minister for the Rural Development and Panchayat Raj (RDPR) and minister for State Housing in the Karnataka government.
 In 1986, Yavagal was appointed Deputy Speaker of the Karnataka State Assembly, a position which he held till 1988.
 In 1994, Yavagal was elected as an MLA for the third term, this time representing Janata Dal.
-After the dissolution of Janata Dal, Yavagal joined Indian National Congress and won 1999 Karnataka assembly elections.
-In 2013 Karnataka elections, Yavagal again won the election to become the MLA of Nargund legislative constituency for the fifth time.
+After the dissolution of Janata Dal, Yavagal joined Indian National Congress and won the 1999 Karnataka assembly elections.
+In the 2013 Karnataka elections, Yavagal again won the election to become the MLA of Nargund legislative constituency for the fifth time.
 In 2016, Yavagal was appointed the Chairman of Hutti Gold Mines Limited.